treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 {'purple': 6, 'green': 3, 'blue': 2, 'pink': 4}
 ```

-If we update a key-value pair, the key remains where it was before:
+But if we update a key-value pair, the key remains where it was before:

 ```pycon
 >>> color_amonuts["green"] = 5